Home /Compare /Lime vs Pistachio

 Can you use lime and pistachio together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.46:1.
-Use lime as the dominant/darker color and pistachio as the accent or highlight.
+Yes.
+Both lime and pistachio are green shades, so they pair naturally in a monochromatic palette.
+Use lime as the dominant color and pistachio as the accent or highlight.

 What is the hex code for lime?+